cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontoservice/README.md

 ## 2.2.2 Service Execution Stage

 During the service execution stage, services can result in three kinds of outcomes.
 These outcomes should be represented by a corresponding instance of a `ContractLifecycleEvent` with the following labels (`rdfs:label`) and descriptions (`rdfs:comment`).
 In representing the upcoming events, a regular schedule is also associated with the service delivery event, which denotes the scheduled days, time slots, and total occurrences.
+Time slots are associated with the `hasTimePeriod` relationship.

 1. `Service Delivery Event`: Delivery of the requested service
 2. `Terminated Service Event`: A requested service that has been terminated either by the service provider or the client